 Admin script integration method

-These admin script integration procedures overlap with the general installation and admin script instructions in Install New Relic for Python.
+These admin script integration procedures overlap with the general installation and admin script instructions in Install the Python agent.

 If you are starting your WSGI application under uWSGI using a command of the form: